Arcadia-Science/ProteinCartography/README.md

     - The `protid` should be the prefix of the FASTA and PDB files (e.g. `P60709.fasta`, `P60709.pdb`).
     - Proteins provided as FASTAs <400aa in length will be folde automatically by the pipeline using the ESMFold API.
     - For proteins >400aa in length, we recommend using [ColabFold](https://github.com/sokrypton/ColabFold).
-- `config.yml` file with custom settings.
+- Custom `config.yml` file.
-    - [`config.yml`](config.yml) is an example file that contains the defaults of the pipeline.
+    - [`config.yml`](config.yml) contains the default parameters of the pipeline, which are used if a custom file is not provided.
-    - We recommend making a copy of this file and adjusting the settings.
+    - We recommend making a copy of this file and customizing the file to fit your search parameters.
-    - A custom config file passed through the `--configfile` flag to Snakemake will overwrite the defaults.
+    - Passing the path of the custom config file through the `--configfile` flag to Snakemake will overwrite the defaults in [`config.yml`](config.yml).
     - **Key Parameters:**
         - `input`: directory containing input PDBs and FASTAs.
         - `output`: directory where all pipeline outputs are placed.